Cropped shot of a red residential apartment building with balconies,

 The Difference Between FHA 203(b) Vs. 203(k) Loans

-The FHA offers two 203 mortgage types: 203(b) and 203(k).
-FHA 203(b) loans help borrowers purchase homes in relatively good condition.
-On the other hand, if the home has extensive damage and needs tens of thousands of dollars of repair, a 203(k) loan would be fitting, as it can provide financing for the home and the home improvement work.
+• Fixer-upper: If the home has extensive damage and needs tens of thousands of dollars in repairs, a 203(k) loan would be appropriate since it can provide financing for the home and home improvements.

-FHA 203(b) With Repair Escrows
+FHA 203(b) Repairs

 • New appliances

-• Fixing gutters, roofs, and downspouts
+• Fixing gutters, roofs and downspouts

 • Door and window replacements